secrethub/examples/README.md

 If you have a great example of a SecretHub integration yourself or a way to improve an example, feel free (and very welcome) to make a pull request.

+> [SecretHub][secrethub] is a secrets management tool that works for every engineer.
+Securely provision passwords and keys throughout your entire stack with just a few lines of code.

 ## Examples

 * CI/CD